Football clubs

 1908 - 1911

-Incogs were a team reported in the Observer as being “composed of boys picked from elementary schools of the borough”.
+Incogs were described in the Hastings & St Leonards Observer as being “composed of boys picked from elementary schools of the borough”.
+The team played for several seasons before fading from the local reports around 1911.

 Junior Club Tackleway